Isabel of Conches: The legend

 The chronicler Orderic Vitalis in the Ecclesiastical history describes Isabel in some detail.

 Orderic describes Isabel "joyful, generous, daring and well loved by all."
 He describes her in the hall of Conches, listening to knights talk about their dreams.
-Isabel unfortunately also had a conflictual relationship with her sister-in-law, Helewise of Evreux.
+Isabel unfortunately also had a conflictual relationship with her sister-in-law, Helewise of Évreux.
 The disagreement reached a point that her husband took up arms against William, Count of Évreux.
 Both families came to open war in 1091–92, when William attacked Conches.

-During the ensueing conflict, Isabel is said to have worn armor, joined her knights on the battlefield.
+During the ensuing conflict, Isabel is said to have worn armor, joined her knights on the battlefield.
 The chronicler describes her in the following manner: